SimonIlic/project-psychic-waffle/PROCESS.md

 * Setting up a server that uses 3LO seems a bit too complicated for my skillset, currently looking into push notifications asking users to log in and update their calender info when a meeting is being planned
 * Found that firebase has a cloud messaging option (FCM), looking into that now

+# day 10 20/1/17
+* Building a client for firebase in python that will function as a notification system
+* Started asking around for test users